jholiphant/Auditing-Glicko-2/README.md

     return mu + ndtri(p)                            # invert -> a valid draw
 ```

-Once `D` is drawn, every skill update is a conjugate Gaussian step — the entire sweep is JIT-compiled and runs resident on the GPU, giving ~2 minutes for a 2,000-sweep chain over 5.2M games (versus ~78 minutes for the same math on CPU).
+Once `D` is drawn, every skill update is a conjugate Gaussian step.

 ---